deepakness/deepak-notes-hugo/content/posts/all-in-one-model.md

 The answer is yes, it's doable.
 The way Notion carried out itself is amazing.

 You too can do it... if you can avoid burning all your resources chasing those established competitors this way.
-Otherwise, other competition-fighting-strategies are always there to look out to.
+Otherwise, other competition-fighting-strategies are always there to look up to.